ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Overview of

-\xhdr{Core Components.} \toun include Tool Discover and Tool Manager for discovering and integrating tools, a Tool Finder to search for options from over 600 candidates based on user requirements, and a Tool Caller for execution.
-For complex tasks, the Tool Composer assembles multiple tools into a composite workflow.
-The Tool Optimizer utilizes a built-in multi-agent system to refine tool specifications, ensuring they better align with the tool's actual behavior.
-Leveraging these components and the unified AI-tool interaction protocol, \toun empowers creating AI scientists: specialized AI models that combine reasoning with access to curated tools to perform complex research tasks.
+\xhdr{Core Components} This standard supports six core modules.
+Tool Manager registers local functions and remote services, Tool Finder searches for options from over 2,700 candidates based on user requirements, and Tool Caller executes tools with validated arguments and structured returns.
+For complex tasks, Tool Composer assembles multiple tools into workflows.
+Tool Discoverer generates new tools from natural language descriptions, and Tool Optimizer refines tool descriptions through iterative testing and feedback.
+These components and the AI-tool interaction standard enable creating AI scientists: specialized AI models that combine reasoning with access to tools to perform multi-step research tasks.